 The Lake Alta hike is a short track that leads from the Remarkables Ski Area and finishes at a pristine mountain lake at 1900M.

 To get here, you’ll need to drive up the Remarkables Ski Area access road, which is an adventure in itself!

 Compared to most of the short hikes in Queenstown, I believe the Lake Alta hike to be one of the most underrated.

 Tip: If you follow my guide below, I detail a relatively unknown route to a viewpoint just beside the lake for the best views of Lake Alta and Shotover Country.

-The Routeburn Track is the first of the “Great Walks” on this list of best hikes in South Island New Zealand and one that is truly worthy of the title.
+The Routeburn Track is the first of the “Great Walks” featured on this list and is widely considered one of the best best overnight tramps on the South Island.